 - At this point the implants are in place and in the correct rotation.

 - Screw down the MUA abutments as indicated on the GSI report.
 There are images in the report that show the MUA screw access angle.
-The Carrier Guide (image above) also indicates the rotation of the MUA’s.
+The carrier (image above) also indicates the rotation of the MUA’s.
 Once they are placed in the correct rotation, the drive will be able to engage their screws.
 If the MUA’s do not line up with the squares, remove and rotate the implant into the proper direct / index, then seat the MUA’s—see callouts above.

 Stage 5: Nano‐Ceramic Pick-Up and Optional RAPID Appliance